Mekong Delta: Infrastructure

+However, Ho Chi Minh City's Tan Son Nhat International Airport is another alternative airport which provides more domestic and international destinations.
+The airport is approximately located 160 km north of Cần Thơ.

 Culture

 Life in the Mekong Delta revolves much around the river, and many of the villages are often accessible by rivers and canals rather than by road.

 The region is home to cải lương, a form of Kinh/Vietnamese folk opera.
 Cai Luong Singing appeared in Mekong Delta in the early 20th century.
-Cai Luong Singing is often performed in the soundtrack of guitar and zither.
+Cai Luong Singing is often performed to the accompaniment of guitar and zither.
 Cai Luong is a kind of play telling a story.
-A sort of play often includes two main parts: the dialogue part and the singing part to express their thoughts and emotions.
+This often includes two main parts: the dialogue part and the singing part to express their thoughts and emotions.

 Cuisine

 The Mekong Delta cuisine relies heavily on fresh products which is abundant in the new land with heavy use of seafoods and unique ingredients of the region such as palm sugar, basa fish and wild herbs and flowers such as điên điển, so đũa, kèo nèo.
 The history of the region being a newly settled area reflects on its cuisine, with Ẩm thực khẩn hoang or Settlers cuisine means dishes are prepared fresh from wild and newly-caught ingredients.
 The cuisine is also influenced by Khmer, Cham and Chinese settlers.
 This differs itself from the cuisine of other regions of Vietnam.